antonin-urban/memorize-facts-fe/README.md

 Please note that you need to have [Expo CLI](https://docs.expo.dev/workflow/expo-cli/) installed.

 ### GraphQL sync
 If you want to sync to your own local instance of **Memorize facts backend**, you need to change the GraphQL server endpoint URL via `GQL_SERVER_URL` constant and located in `src/config.ts` file.

+Default URL points to [Heroku server](https://memorize-facts-backend.herokuapp.com/) deployed from this repository.
+You can send data to the server using by login with test user credentials: login `test@email.com` with password `Test1234`.
+Please note that this server is not production ready and may be down in the future.
+Do not insert production data into it.

+## License
+Unlicensed